-Protagonist Examples from Literature
+Examples of Protagonist from Literature

 A protagonist can sometimes be very controversial because of some evil traits.
-One of the good examples of protagonist who is controversial would be Becky Sharp from William Makepeace Thackeray’s Vanity Fair, who can occasionally be very manipulative in order to achieve her own interests.
+One of the good examples of protagonist who is controversial would be Becky Sharp from William Makepeace Thackeray’s Vanity Fair, who is occasionally be very manipulative in order to achieve her own interests.

 There are ensemble stories that do not particularly highlight either one of the characters more than the rest.
-For instance, Addie Bundren’s demise in the novel As I Lay Dying by William Faulkner, results in her family traveling a long way to bury her, and they all tell the story from their own perspective, which makes them all equally important to the story.
-Thus, it leaves us with more than just one protagonist in the same story.
+For instance, Addie Bundren’s demise in the novel As I Lay Dying by William Faulkner, results in her family traveling a long way to bury her, and they all tell the story from their own perspectives, which makes them all equally important to the story.
+Thus, it leaves us with more than one protagonist in the same story.